-The basic question is "if cost is not a factor, can sufficient wind generation be installed on the Island to provide a firm supply of electricity to Island customers?"
+The basic question is "if cost is not a factor,C-can sufficient wind generation be installed on the Island to provide a firm supply of electricity to Island customers?"
 The Island of Newfoundland is a large Island with varying wind resources available across the Island.
 At this time, the probability of the entire island becalming is unknown.
-The transmission system is also limited in power transfers west-east to the Avalon Peninsula and would likely require upgrades.
+The transmission system is also limited in power transfers west-east to the Avalon Peninsula and would likely require upgrades and cost to customers is an important consideration.-